frandle82/shutter-control/README.md

 # Shutter Control for Home Assistant

 This custom integration packages the inputs and algorithms from the **Cover Control Automation (CCA)** blueprint as a dedicated Home Assistant integration.
-Configure your shutters with a guided setup flow, then let the integration handle time-based opening/closing, brightness and sun elevation guards, ventilation lockout, wind protection, and shading thresholds inspired by the blueprint.
+Configure your shutters with a guided setup flow, then let the integration handle time-based opening/closing, brightness and sun elevation guards, ventilation lockout and shading thresholds inspired by the blueprint.

 ## Features
 - Multi-step config/options flow that mirrors the blueprint inputs (cover selection, timers, brightness & sun thresholds, shading and safety sensors) plus per-cover window/door contact assignment.